Tron0/AkladellWebsite/rules.md

 these can be taken out during combat without the use of an action.
 Any other item requires an action to be taken out from the inventory.
-The exception would be stackable items, multiple items of the same type such as potions cannot be automatically replaced after they’ve been used in the quick draw slots.
+The exception would be stackable items, multiple items of the same type such as potions cannot be automatically replaced after they've been used in the quick draw slots.
 But mundane items can be replaced, like rocks or gold inside of a pouch.